muratk3n/thirdwave/en/README.md

 ---

-They probably reached some kind of Modus Vivendi, which is good, no need for needless struggle if everyone can get something
+They probably reached some kind of modus vivendi, which is good, no need for needless struggle if everyone can get something

 "@ChrisMurphyCT